Which of the following is required for active transport to occur ... | Channels for Pearson+

 1

-Understand the concept of active transport: Active transport is the movement of molecules across a cell membrane against their concentration gradient (from low concentration to high concentration).
-This process requires energy because it goes against the natural flow of diffusion.
+Understand the concept of active transport: Active transport is the movement of molecules across a cell membrane against their concentration gradient (from low to high concentration), which requires energy input.

-Recognize the role of ATP: ATP (adenosine triphosphate) is the primary energy currency of the cell.
-It provides the energy needed for active transport by transferring a phosphate group to the transport protein, enabling it to change shape and move molecules across the membrane.
+Recognize the role of ATP: Active transport relies on energy in the form of ATP (adenosine triphosphate) to power transport proteins that move molecules against the gradient.

-Differentiate active transport from other processes: Unlike passive transport processes such as osmosis and facilitated diffusion, active transport requires energy input.
-Osmosis involves the movement of water molecules, and facilitated diffusion uses proteins to move molecules down their concentration gradient without energy.
+Differentiate active transport from passive transport: Passive transport, such as facilitated diffusion or osmosis, does not require energy and moves molecules along the concentration gradient (from high to low concentration).

 Related Videos